 Not as yet, but I absolutely love hearing about the kinds of dragons readers would grow themselves and I'm always amazed by the ingenious ideas they come up with.

 I think dragons are endlessly appealing, but then the idea that you could grow one yourself, brings all that possibility of magic right onto your doorstep.
 I think it's really exciting, because anybody could find one of these trees.

-11. You invite children to create their own dragons and dragon guide in this book - why did you want to include that?
+11. You invite children to create their own dragons and dragon guide in The Ultimate Guide to Growing Dragons - why did you want to include that?

 Tomas and his friends call themselves 'the superhero squad' and as the stories have grown, so has the squad.
 They decided to start sharing the magic with their families as it became increasingly clear they'd need all the help they could get.

 In this book it grows even bigger as they find the dragon-fruit tree in China and meet new friends Meilin, Luan and Liang.
 I liked the idea of inviting the reader to join them in looking after the dragons and the tree and sharing what they find out about them, because as Tomas realises, there is a lot left to learn and when we work together magic can happen.

 12. What about Sara Ogilvie's drawings of your dragons - do any stand out for you?

 I love ALL of Sara's artwork, it's impossible to choose favourites.
 She always includes so many lovely little details and I particularly love the use of light in her illustrations.
 There's a genuine feeling of warmth when you see her characters and I couldn't be more thrilled that she has illustrated all the covers and insides.

 13. Where and when do you prefer to write?
 What are you writing currently?